My Best Audiobooks & Narrators, Two Decades of Listening

-The best audiobook narrators coupled with great writing produce special experiences.
-Here are the best audiobooks of the decade, if not best audiobooks of all time!
-Well, they are my favourite audiobooks and the best narrators out of all those I have had the opportunity to listen to anyway…
+Great audiobook narrators coupled with top-quality writing produce really good audiobooks.
+Here are the best audiobooks of recent decades, if not best audiobooks of all time!
+Well, they are my favourite audiobooks (most fiction) and the best audiobook narrators out of all those I have had the opportunity to listen to anyway…

-I have experienced some wonderful pairings of book and audio narrator, across a broad range of genre:
+I have experienced some wonderful pairings of books and top audiobook readers, across a broad range of genre:

 - Drama & Romance Fiction